Listen to the Podcast

-When we look at your profits versus the risk that you take on and we look at this diagram, on the left axis what we have is kind of our profit area, this would be our profit on the left, which goes up and down, as we move higher or up, this would be a higher profit and as we move low or lower, this would be a lower profit; and here the risk that we have is on the bottom, as you go left to right you have lower to higher risk.
+When we look at your profits versus the risk that you take on and we look at this diagram on the left axis, what we have is our profit area.
+This would be our profit on the left, which goes up and down.
+As we move higher or up, this would be a higher profit, and as we run low or lower, this would be a lower profit; and here the risk that we have is on the bottom, as you go left to right you have lower to higher risk.

 As we go ahead and start plotting some points here, when you start going into investing, if you have something that’s low risk, you're probably going to get not as much capital or not as much profit.

-We'll just jot a little point right here on the lower left area and this would be something like a bank CD, so you're kind of starting out with low risk, but you also get low profit, because you're consistent on this, because with a bank they're going to pay out your CD or Certificate Of Deposit time and time again; less risk but less profitability.
+We'll just jot a little point right here on the lower left area, and this would be something like a bank CD, so you're starting with low risk, but you also get low profit, because you're consistent on this, because with a bank they're going to pay out your CD or Certificate Of Deposit time and time again; less risk but less profitability.

-As you continue to move towards the higher end risk of the curve, of course your risk increases but your profit potential also starts to increase.
-As we continue and move more into, let's say ETFs, you continue to increase, then we continue and we get into stocks or more stable companies, continues to increase.
+As you continue to move towards the higher end risk of the curve, of course, your risk increases but your profit potential also starts to increase.
+As we advance and move more into, let's say ETFs, you continue to grow, then we stay and, we get into stocks or more stable companies, continues to increase.

 Profits vs. Success

-On this other side we have the profits versus the chance or the percentage of chance of success.
-When you have a low chance of success, which means you'd be kind of in the high-risk area, you have that higher profit potential, it would be somewhere over here; let's just put a dot in the upper end top left area of this chart.
+On this other side, we have the profits versus the chance or the percentage of probability of success.
+When you have a low chance of success, which means you'd be kind of in the high-risk area, you have that higher profit potential, and it would be somewhere over here; let's just put a dot in the upper-end top left area of this chart.

-This is kind of how things start out, and as your chance of success gets increased, as you
+This is kind of how things start, and as your chance of success gets increased, as you

-get into that middle or higher chance of success, your profitability or your potential profits start to die out, they slowly start to diminish here.
+get into that middle or higher chance of success, your profitability or your potential profits begin to die out, and they slowly start to diminish here.

 Eventually there kind of becomes this stability point, so you might have kind of a stable area, where your chance of success kind of gets into that 50/50, but you still have that profit potential that you make, which could be like a nice little sweet spot which, let's just say this is the stable companies or the stable stocks.

-And then eventually, this also trickles down, because you're getting into a very high chance of success; as you get into a very high chance of success you get that diminished amount of profits or a very low amount, and this could be kind of like your bank CD's.
+And then eventually, this also trickles down, because you're getting into a very high chance of success; as you get into a very high probability of success, you get that diminished amount of profits or a meager amount, and this could be kind of like your bank CDs.

 Find the sweet spot

-You have a couple different choices of course; if you're looking for the higher profit potential, the speculative companies obviously are the way to go, but they do have a higher risk.
+You have a couple of different choices of course; if you're looking for the higher profit potential, the speculative companies are the way to go, but they do have a higher risk.

-There are a few people that really do well on speculative companies, some people who trade speculative companies, penny stocks, those kinds of things and can play on the manipulation and can deal with the fast trading that you have to do here, they can do fantastic and well and make profit in a big way because the risk is higher, but you have to take advantage of that little area.
+There are a few people that do well on speculative companies.
+Some people who trade speculative companies, penny stocks, those kinds of things and can play on the manipulation and can deal with the fast trading that you have to do here.
+They can do fantastic and thoroughly and make a profit in a big way because the risk is higher.
+But you have to take advantage of that little area.

-But for those of you that are a little bit more average, want stability, then you want to focus more on those stable companies because there's more consistent returns.
+But for those of you that are a little bit more average, want stability, then you want to focus more on those stable companies because there are more consistent returns.

-Obviously if you want extreme high chance of success, then going into doing something like a bank CD would be better, but of course you'll barely make any money on that, just basically covering that state of inflation.
+Obviously if you want an extremely high chance of success, then going into doing something like a bank CD would be better, but of course, you'll barely make any money on that, just primarily covering that state of inflation.

-It's important to kind of find your balance, where you want to stick to, and it comes down to your personality and your own risk tolerance and risk levels; if you have an A-type personality, you might want to trade the higher risk stocks, if you have kind of more of a calm B-type personality, then you want to trade more the stable companies or invest more in stability.
+It's important to find your balance, where you want to stick to, and it comes down to your personality and your risk tolerance and risk levels.
+If you have an A-type personality, you might want to trade the higher risk stocks, if you have kind of more of a calm B-type personality, then you want to trade more the stable companies or invest more in stability.

-I hope this gives you a nice little breakdown and comparison and things to think about when it comes to trading stable companies versus more speculative companies or companies that are more well known or bigger cap stocks, usually the companies that are more stable are a little bit more higher priced versus kind of the penny stocks.
+I hope this gives you a nice little breakdown and comparison and things to think about when it comes to trading stable companies versus more speculative companies or companies that are more well known or more significant cap stocks, usually the companies that are more stable are a little bit higher priced versus kind of the penny stocks.

 Find what works for you

-If you're looking to get kind of a four-door sedan, again some people will like maybe an Acura, other people will like a BMW, other people will like a Toyota or something completely different, everybody has their taste.
-You need to find what works for you and your personal risk tolerance and risk levels.
+If you're looking to get kind of a four-door sedan, again some people will like maybe an Acura, other people will want a BMW, other people will like a Toyota or something entirely different, everybody has their taste.
+You need to find what works for you and your risk tolerance and risk levels.